 - Keep your room tidy, and empty trash frequently.

 - Don’t prop open outer doors for long periods.

 Boston University has a vendor providing turnkey pest management services.
 Exterminators regularly check kitchens for pests and always respond within the same day for pest control service requests.
 All exterminators report to the Department of Agriculture and have completed Purdue University entomology courses.
 They have also completed ServSafe sanitation courses that teach procedures for proper sanitation conditions.

-If you think you have a pest problem, see Request Services or call the Operations & Services Center at 617-353-2105 if you are on the Charles River Campus or the Control Center at 617-638-4144 if you are on the Medical Campus.
+If you think you have a pest problem, see Request Services or call the Operations & Services Center at 617-353-2105 if you are on the Charles River Campus or the Fenway Campus, or the Control Center at 617-638-4144 if you are on the Medical Campus.
 Here’s how to prepare for an exterminator’s visit: